 One of my favorite parts!

 Speaking of The Simpsons, I’ve noticed recently that the writers of that show clearly had a thing for JFK.
 Is that Homer there, or Jake Epping?
-In fact, ya know, I have never seen Homer and Jake at the same time.
+In fact, ya know, I’ve never seen Homer and Jake at the same time.
 Hmmm…

 Jake’s brutal honesty with himself is inspiring.
 Captivating.
 He admits he’s disgusted by this woman but quickly acknowledges that she is a prisoner of her time (as well as her choices).
 It’s a simple insight but a powerful one.
 As I said earlier, it’s not all rainbows and unicorns in the distant past.
 King wasn’t shy to remind the reader about that.